NicolasBernaerts/tasmota/README.md

 **tasmota-discover** is a simple bash script to list all devices (tasmota and others) available on the same LAN.

 **tasmota-flash** is a simple bash script to erase and/or flash ESP8266 and ESP32 decices.
+To be able to use it, you first need to :
+  * download and extract esptool.zip to any directory
+  * update tasmota-flash **ROOT_TOOLS** variable with this directory path

 These projects are explained in detail under http://www.bernaerts-nicolas.fr/iot/